 “Do nothing out of selfish ambition or vain conceit.” – Philippians 2:3

 Are you pursuing a healthy lifestyle because you want to honor the body God gave you and be at your best?
 There’s nothing wrong with wanting to look good, but pursuing vanity for the sake of vanity is self-glorifying.
 Do you desire a successful business or career?
 Is it to make more money for yourself or to have a greater influence to help others?

 What about traveling or learning a new hobby such as salsa dancing – can these things glorify God?
 Yes, if we pursue them with a grateful heart and understand they are wonderful things, He allows us to enjoy.
 Even hobbies can point our hearts to worship, and that’s what it’s all about.

 Related Post: How to Find Your Why

-Our ambitions should not fulfill us, they should fulfill our purpose of worshiping and glorifying God.
+Our ambitions should not fulfill us; they should fulfill our purpose of worshiping and glorifying God.
 You won’t find joy and peace chasing something you can lose.
 It’s an unstable foundation for your hope.
-Jobs change, stock markets crash, people disappoint, and metabolisms slow down, but God’s love and faithfulness is unchanging (Psalm 103:17).
+Jobs change, stock markets crash, people disappoint, and metabolisms slow down, but God’s love and faithfulness are unchanging (Psalm 103:17).